On this page:

 Should I get the COVID-19 vaccine if I am pregnant?

-The available data shows the Pfizer and Moderna vaccines are safe, but these vaccines have not been specifically studied for safety in pregnant participants.
+The available data shows the Pfizer and Moderna vaccines are safe, but these vaccines were not initially studied for safety in pregnant patients.
+However, experts are continuing to study the impact of the vaccine and new data is developing.
 The Centers for Disease Control and Prevention and Advisory Committee on Immunization Practices decided the vaccine should be offered to pregnant and lactating people.
 If you are pregnant and considering the vaccine, you should have a conversation with your physician or midwife to weigh the benefits and risks.
 Learn more about the vaccine and pregnancy here.

 Can I pass COVID-19 to my fetus during pregnancy?